 Cons of WordPress Websites

 Despite its flexibility, WordPress can have limitations when it comes to advanced customization.
-Using too many plugins may impact website performance or create compatibility issues.
+Relying on too many plugins may impact performance or create compatibility issues.
 Regular updates and maintenance are also required to ensure security and smooth operation.

 What is a Custom Website?

 A custom website is built from scratch using programming languages and tailored specifically to a business’s needs.
-Developers design every element according to unique branding and functionality requirements.
+In a typical custom website vs WordPress comparison, custom solutions provide greater control over design and functionality.

 Pros of Custom Websites